zifeo/Mountain-car-reinforcement/report.md

 ## Q-values visualization

 The behavior of the agent is quickly evolving as the learning algorithm converges.
 On the first plot (10th episode), the agent has already learnt some kind of strategy (i.d. no naive forward action on every state as it was at first, instead some element of balancing) but it is not perfect as some close states are contradictive.
 One could expect to see some areas leading to a better balancing for achieving the task.
 This is exactly what the next plots are showing (25th, 50th and 100th episodes).
-The agent learns a global strategy for balacing upon some states where only going forward leads to the goal.
-The "empty" areas describe the states where an optimum is rarely going through and it is thus not optimum to use them.
+The agent learns a global strategy for balacing upon some states where only going forwards leads to the goal.
+The "empty" areas describe the states where the agent is rarely going through and thus not well trained.

 ![](./figures/epi10.png)
 ![](./figures/epi25.png)